bereketh/FinalProject-/README.md

-# FinialProject- Name of the App
+# FinalProject- Name of the App

 Created by Bereket Hailemariam and Derek Faulkner